danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 ### Live Streaming {#example-live-straming}

-Live streaming is differnet from video streaming given the focus is on reducing latency and keeping the streaming as close to the live feed.
-In this scenario, video might be more prioirty than audio in some cases (e.g., Super Bowl, Olympics or the World Cup) while audio has more priority (e.g., music concert).
-This also prioritizes latency (to a certain extent) over quality.
-Network-to-host information proves vital in selecting of the quality to minimize the latency.
-Signaling of metadat could reduce the latency and improve performance of the live streaming stated in {{MOQ-PRIORITY}}.
+Live streaming is different from other forms of streaming (e.g., video).
+Specifically, the delivery of live streams have more constraints on reducing latency to keep the streaming as close to the live feed.
+In this scenario, video might be prioritized than audio in some cases (e.g., Super Bowl, Olympics, or the World Cup) while audio might be prioritized for other events (e.g., music concert).
+This also prioritizes latency (to a certain extent) over stream quality.
+Compared to heuristics, explicit network-to-host information is likely to provide deterministic behaviors to optimally select of the "quality" of the access to minimize the latency.
+An example of where such schemes can reduce the latency and improve performance of live streaming is discussed in {{MOQ-PRIORITY}}.

-Metadata for live-streaming that prefers video over audio: (eg. Superbowl game coverage)
+Metadata for live streaming that prefers video over audio: (e.g., Superbowl game coverage)

 | Traffic type      | Importance | PacketNature      | PacketType           |
 |:-----------------:|:----------:|:-----------------:|:--------------------:|
 | video key frame   | high        | realtime          | reliable             |
 | video delta frame | low        | discard           | unreliable           |
 | audio             | low       | discard          | unreliable             |
-{: #table-video-livestream title="Example Values for live streaming of video preferred event"}
+{: #table-video-livestream title="Example Values for Live Streaming of Video Preferred Event"}

-Metadata for live-streaming that prefers audio over video: (eg. Music Concert)
+Metadata for live streaming that prefers audio over video: (e.g., Music concerts)

 | Traffic type      | Importance | PacketNature      | PacketType           |
 |:-----------------:|:----------:|:-----------------:|:--------------------:|
 | video key frame   | low        | realtime          | reliable             |
 | video delta frame | low        | discard           | unreliable           |
 | audio             | high       | realtime          | reliable             |
-{: #table-audio-livestream title="Example Values for live streaming of audio preferred event"}
+{: #table-audio-livestream title="Example Values for Live Streaming of Audio Preferred Event"}

 ### Bulk Data Transfer